 Historic Precedents in the Creation of Bears Ears National Monument

 The Creation of the Bears Ears National Monument set a number of historic precedents.
 It was the first time that an alliance of individual sovereign tribal nations, the Bears Ears Inter-Tribal Coalition, had come together to petition the President of the United States on a government-to-government level to create a National Monument under the Antiquities Act.
-The tribes had worked for almost a decade documenting objects and sacred and cultural sites for protection within a 1.9 acre area in the Bears Ears region prior to petitioning the President.
+The tribes had worked for almost a decade documenting objects and sacred and cultural sites for protection within a 1.9 million acre area in the Bears Ears region prior to petitioning the President.

 It was also the first time that a monument was created with such extensive tribal consultation.
 President Obama had established the Bears Ears Commission, noting that, “The traditional ecological knowledge amassed by the Native Americans whose ancestors inhabited this region, passed down from generation to generation, offers critical insight into the historic and scientific significance of the area.
 Such knowledge is, itself, a resource to be protected and used in understanding and managing this landscape sustainably for generations to come.”